jamesjosephreynolds/VehTracking/README.md

 # Vehicle Detection and Tracking #
 The objective of this project is to develop a pipeline that takes a picture of a roadway and identifies the vehicles that are present therein.
 In order to reduce the occurrence rate of false positives, information is kept between sequential images.
-Single identifications are probably going to be false positives, as vehicles do not appear and disappear within a single frame of video.
+Single identifications are generally false positives, as vehicles do not appear and disappear within a single frame of video.

 ### A Note About Setup ###
 In order to run this pipeline, one must either have